The waste from your portable restroom is disposed of at a local wastewater treatment facility in accordance with all local and state regulations.

 In the event of a portable toilet being tipped over, please contact our office as soon as possible to report the incident.
 We will dispatch a driver to come to the site and clean the unit or switch out the portable toilet with a replacement, depending on the severity of the incident.
 We recommend taking the optional damage waiver program to protect against any losses caused by this.

 How are portable toilets cleaned and how frequently?

-The standard service frequency for a portable toilet rental is once per week, for up to 10 people over a normal work week.
+The standard service frequency for a portable toilet is twice per week, for up to 8 people over a normal work week.
 Routine weekly service will ensure sanitary conditions inside your restroom for all users, and includes replenishing of supplies.
-Our standard rental rates include the cost of weekly cleaning and service.
-Increased frequency of cleaning and service is available to all clients for an additional charge.
-Please consult with your customer care representative or account manager to learn more about additional service costs.
+Consider scheduling service more than twice a week to provide an experience in line with all other public facilities.

 Will the portable restrooms be clean for my event?